-Novo Nordisk's commitment to respecting human rights as per the UN Guiding Principles on Business and Human Rights is anchored in the Novo Nordisk's Business Ethics Code of Conduct.
+Novo Nordisk's commitment to respecting human rights as per the UN Guiding Principles on Business and Human Rights is anchored in Novo Nordisk's OneCode, outlining the principles for working at Novo Nordisk.
 Our commitment refers to all human rights expressed in the International Bill of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work.
 We explicitly commit to prohibition, prevention, and mitigation of forced, bonded or debt labour, slavery, servitude, and human trafficking and providing access to remedy.
 In addition, we also refer to the UN Convention on the Rights of the Child to respect children's rights.